grafana/loki/docs/sources/setup/install/helm/deployment-guides/aws.md

 # Deploy the Loki Helm chart on AWS

-This guide shows how to deploy a minimally viable Loki in either **distributed** or **monolithic** mode on AWS using the Helm chart.
+This guide shows how to deploy a minimally viable Loki in either **microservice** or **monolithic** mode on AWS using the Helm chart.
 To run through this guide, we expect you to have the necessary tools and permissions to deploy resources on AWS, such as:

 - Full access to EKS (Amazon Elastic Kubernetes Service)
 - Full access to S3 (Amazon Simple Storage Service)